Hurricane Insurance in Los Cabos: Costs and Coverage 2026

 Deductible structure: BCS wind/hurricane policies commonly use percentage deductibles (5–10% of insured value) rather than fixed dollar deductibles.
 On a USD 400,000 property, a 7% wind deductible means USD 28,000 out-of-pocket before coverage begins.
 Understand and budget this.

-HOA insurance: what the master policy covers and what it does not
+What should buyers verify on hoa insurance: what the master policy covers and w?

 For condo buyers in Los Cabos resort communities, the HOA master insurance policy is the starting point for coverage analysis, but cannot be assumed to provide complete protection.